 The Buzz: 7.0%

-Not too many years ago, even San Diegans didn’t take Coronado Brewing Company seriously.
-They were a micro brewer with a selection of pours with potential.
+Not too many years ago, Coronado Brewing Company was simply a microbrewer with mega potential.
 And then came the Islander IPA.
 It’s the brewery’s flagship, gold-medal winning beer.
 Despite an above moderate alcohol percentage, this ale is refreshingly tropical and drinkable; it’s rare to find an IPA above 6.5% that’s so easy on the palate—and so refreshing.
 Islander has helped bring Coronado Brewing Company to the forefront of the San Diego beer scene.
 Unlike you after three of them, it has perfect balance.
 At the end of a work day, this is what a California IPA should taste like.
 Hop purists note its lack of bitterness, but there’s just something about a beer that doesn’t try too hard.

 From the brewer’s mouth: “a liquid expression of hometown pride.”